3 JUN 2025

 This makes it ideal for those who want to enjoy meals and drinks conveniently, without worrying about extra charges.

 Full board follows a more rigid meal structure with set breakfast, lunch, and dinner times.
 This can be restrictive for travelers who prefer to explore local restaurants or wish to eat outside of those scheduled times.
+If you enjoy spontaneity and flexibility in your dining, an all-inclusive plan may suit your vacation.
+The importance of restaurant ambience is also worth considering when choosing where to dine off-property.

 If you enjoy spontaneity and flexibility in your dining, an all-inclusive plan may suit your vacation.

-4. Ideal Use Case:
+4. Ideal Use Case

 Couples or solo travelers who want to experience local cuisine can benefit from the flexibility of dining outside the resort.